zeus074/Amstrad-GX4000-Multicart-32-in-1/README.md

 # AMSTRAD GX4000 / CPC464+ MULTICART
-16 IN 1
+32 IN 1 SMD

 This cartridge allows programs to run on the Amstrad GX4000 or CPC464+ computer

-It uses two 27C801 ROMs to store up to 8 programs of 128kb each.
+It uses two MX29F1610 ROMs to store up to 16 programs of 128kb each.

-With the switch on top of the cartridge it is possible to select which rom to use, while with the dipswitch the bank is selected from 0 to 7, for a total of 16 games.
+With the switch on top of the cartridge it is possible to select which rom to use, while with the dipswitch the bank is selected from 0 to 15, for a total of 32 games.

 Amstrad uses a protection system for these cartridges, you can use the original chip **acid** (taken from another cartridge) or a 74HC112N flip-flop.